AsteriskAmpersand/Ice-Stable/README.md

     - > Since these fertilizers have lost their main advantage of allowing hunters to stack fertilzers faster between quests, they are now positioned as slightly more efficient versions of the basic fertilizers.
 - Elder Melder:
   - Seasonal event tickets can be melded from 2 similar event tickets (down from 3).
-  - Melding recipes for Whetfish Fin and Whetfish Fin + have been added.
+  - Melding recipes for Whetfish Fin and Whetfish Fin+ have been added.
 The plus variant is unlocked in MR.

 #### 【 Combat Changes 】 ####
 - Mantle Expiration: